Golden Child 2/15/26 on RadioMemphis.com

 Ondine is an artist in motion, with plans to re-record her EP, Ungodly Blues, into a full record, amass a band, and go on tour.
 Potential team members of all kinds should feel free to reach out to her at the contact form below.
 Upcoming show dates will be listed on this site, with news and reflections in the blog, and she is very active on Instagram, which is, these days, her central hub of social media activity.

-You can find Ondine every Saturday, from 1 to 3 pm, at the Lamplighter Lounge in historic midtown Memphis, Tennessee.
-Ondine manages, hosts, and opens the weekly “Saturday Blues Brunch,” an event she conceived to foster community and showcase the outstanding blues and blues-based artists who live in, and frequent, Memphis–the Home of the Blues.
+You can find Ondine many Sundays around 1 pm, at the legendary Memphis venue called Hernando’s Hideaway.
+Ondine co-manages, hosts, and opens a regularly scheduled “Sunday Blues Brunch,” an event she conceived to foster community and showcase the outstanding blues and blues-based artists who live in, and frequent, Memphis–the Home of the Blues.
 The show is also instacast for viewers worldwide.
+Check back here for upcoming info–or frequent her instagram, which really serves these days as Delta Ondine central.

 ( Saturday)